 There’s a reason these iPod touch colors are so incredibly rich and vibrant.
 It’s because they’re bonded right to the aluminum — not just painted on the surface.
 So you see saturated color that still lets the luster of the metal shine through.
 Which gives you a material that shows off the color, and a color that shows off the material.

-The new Retina display got taller but not wider.
-That means everything you do on iPod touch can remain a one-handed operation, and your thumb gets more room to roam.
-The display is also more advanced, with finger-friendly Multi-Touch technology built into the glass instead of beneath it.
+The Retina display is tall but not wide.
+That means everything you do on iPod touch can be a one-handed operation, and your thumb has room to roam.
+The display is advanced, with finger-friendly Multi-Touch technology built into the glass instead of beneath it.
 So less gets between you and your games, music, messages — whatever you love to see and do.

-The iPod touch loop is a colorful new way to keep your iPod touch at the ready.
-That’s perfect for when you want to shoot from a hard-to-reach camera angle.
+The iPod touch loop is a colorful way to keep your iPod touch at the ready.* That’s perfect for when you want to shoot from a hard-to-reach camera angle (and don’t want to risk it falling out of your hand).
 Flip iPod touch up to type a quick iMessage.
 Or just sport it when you’re pocketless.
 The loop also keeps your iPod touch safe, so you don’t have to worry about a slip, fumble, drop, or overzealous robot dance.

 The loop is easy to attach and detach.